smoghadamreza/xtrader/Writerside/topics/fund-model.md

 # Fund

 This doc is a thorough explanation of the model `Fund` which is located in `aum/models.py`.
-This django model is for storing a #TODO
+This django model is for storing a mutual fund or investment portfolio's management data including assets, fees, and performance metrics.

 ## What does it inherit?